-Celebrity’s new Mediterranean cruises from Venice combine the sights in Rome and Naples with time to explore the newly popular beaches of Croatia and Montenegro.
+Celebrity’s Mediterranean cruises from Venice combine the sights in Rome and Naples with time to explore the newly popular beaches of Croatia and Montenegro.
 The 2,886-passenger Silhouette is one of the most stylish ships afloat, with such features as a half-acre of real grass on top and an interactive grill restaurant where you can cook your own dinner.

-Cruise #2: Oceania Cruises Riviera – Western Mediterranean
+2. Oceania Cruises Riviera: Western Mediterranean

 One of Oceania’s newest vessels, the 1,250-passenger Riviera, has a Canyon Ranch spa and cuisine overseen by French master chef Jacques Pépin, the PBS host and cookbook author.
 There’s also a Bon Appétit Culinary Center where you can improve your own cooking skills.
-Mediterranean cruises hot spots include Monte Carlo, Rome, Marseilles, and Florence.
+Mediterranean cruises hot spots include Monte Carlo, Rome, Marseilles and Florence.
 Some sails include exotic Casablanca.
-Departures are from Athens, Barcelona, Lisbon, Rome, and Venice.
+Departures are from Athens, Barcelona, Lisbon, Rome and Venice.

-Cruise #3: Norwegian Cruise Line Epic – Western Mediterranean
+3. Norwegian Cruise Line Epic: Western Mediterranean

 Weeklong Mediterranean cruises from Barcelona on Norwegian's 4,100-passenger Epic give you a great overview of the region: the Vatican and Colosseum in Rome, Renaissance art in Florence, ancient Pompeii in Naples, French culture in Nice.
 But what's happening onboard the line’s newest and largest ship is exciting, too, from the ice bar to the Blue Man Group show to the choice of 20 eateries — there’s even a circus.

 Holland America Line's 2,100-passenger Nieuw Amsterdam wins points as a traditional ship with trendy niceties that include cabanas you can rent for private sea views and a Master Chef's Table.
 But the itineraries — departing from either Barcelona or Venice — are also knockouts.
-Choose an Eastern Mediterranean cruise and visit the Greek Isles, Athens, and Istanbul; head west to Rome, Florence, and Venice; or combine the two and get the whole Mediterranean cruises shebang.
+Choose an Eastern Mediterranean cruise and visit the Greek Isles, Athens and Istanbul; head west to Rome, Florence and Venice; or combine the two and get the whole Mediterranean cruises shebang.

-Cruise #5: Seabourn Quest – Eastern and Western Mediterranean
+5. Seabourn Quest: Eastern and Western Mediterranean

 Mediterranean cruises on Seabourn’s latest vessel, the luxurious, 450-passenger Quest, involve all the pampering imaginable — free-flowing champagne, fine eats, fancy accommodations, even cold towels proffered on a hot day.
 The itineraries are also beyond the norm, including visits to such beautiful small ports as Portofino and Lipari, Italy; Kos, Greece; and St. Tropez, France.
-Departures are from Barcelona, Istanbul, Athens, Venice, and Rome.
+Departures are from Barcelona, Istanbul, Athens, Venice and Rome.

-- 5 tips for snagging cheaper airfares.
+- 5 tips for snagging cheaper airfares